 The International Humanist and Ethical Union (IHEU) has undertaken to publish this annual report in order to contribute toward several purposes.

-- Leveraging criticism against countries on human rights grounds.
+- Leveraging public criticism against countries on human rights grounds.
 In the days after the first report was published, the election of Mauritania and the Maldives to the vice-presidency of the UN Human Rights Council was criticised, their inclusion in the Freedom of Thought report cited as evidence of their human rights failures.
 Mainstream media in countries which were criticised in the report, for example Indonesia’s Jakarta Globe, not only covered the launch but were prompted to look in particular at the country’s freedom of religion or belief violations.

 - Highlighting individual’s stories.
 The report includes verified cases of violations again individuals.
 This serves to coney how bad laws can affect people, as well as corroborating those individual’s cases in a human rights context.
 On this site we provide resources and a walk-through of the United Nations complaints mechanism for people whose rights may have been violated.